 So, where will you park?

-Since the stadium is located in an industrial area, surrounding parking lots and streets are mostly empty on the weekend and at nights.
+At a glance, there appears to be plenty of parking options within a mile of Austin FC.
+Since the stadium is located in an industrial area, surrounding parking lots and streets are mostly empty on the weekend and at nights (when most games occur).
 Close-in private lots will likely be manned by parking attendants where you’ll pay a fee to park.

 The club could also partner with nearby businesses, such as The Domain or JJ Pickle Research Campus, to offer parking on a large scale.